KaberaSamuel/group5-readme/README.md

 - **Terance Cyuzuzo**
 - **Samuel Kabera**

-You can checkout there github usernames in the contributors area
+You can checkout our github usernames in the contributors area